spectrocloud/librarium/docs/docs-content/clusters/cluster-groups/create-cluster-group.md

 ---

 Use a cluster group to organize your host clusters into a single logical group.
-A cluster group is a collection of one or more host clusters that together form a computing platform for you and your users to deploy Palette virtual clusters.
+A cluster group is a collection of one or more host clusters that together form a computing platform for you and your users to deploy Palette Virtual Clusters.
 Downstream consumers can use the cluster group when using Palette in [App Mode](../../introduction/palette-modes.md#what-is-app-mode).

 :::info